jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Fire Yai.md

 Temperature: temperate/warm
 Organization: solitary, band (1 plus 4-8 fire giants), tribe (1 plus 20-30 fire giants), or dynasty (1 plus 2-20 other oni)
 Treasure: standard (+1 banded mail, +1 katana^[see Ultimate Combat], other treasure)
-Description: Fire yai prefer to live in luxury-an orderly and well-built abode is essential.
-Even a lone fire yai prefers to build or inhabit a fortified stone dwelling in its territory, and surrounds itself with as many luxuries as it can acquire.
-Vain, greedy, and brutal, fire yai are the most impulsive of their kind-several tales tell of clever heroes taunting fire yai to act rashly.
-They rarely let challenges pass uncontested and react quickly to squelch any threat to their rule.
-While many fire yai seek out tribes of fire giants to infiltrate and rule, not all follow this compulsion.
-Capable of assuming the form of many types of humanoid, some fire yai seek to subtly invade and eventually rule entire nations of humanoids from within.
-A fire yai is 16 feet tall and weighs 7,000 pounds.
 Race:
 Class:
 MR: